This post may contain affiliate links. Please see our full Disclosure Policy for details.

 These juicy, flavorful Tuscan Smothered Pork Chops bring Italian flair to a classic Southern comfort food!
-A quick brine keeps these chops super moist, and the creamy herb & garlic Parmesan “gravy” loaded with onions, tomatoes, and spinach will have your family asking for this meal every week.
+A quick brine keeps these boneless chops super moist, and the creamy herb & garlic Parmesan “gravy” loaded with onions, tomatoes, and spinach will have your family asking for this meal every week.

 My husband is not a pork chop guy.